 The value of our assets, as well as the market price of our shares, will fluctuate.
 Our investments may be risky, and you may lose all or part of your investment in us.
-Investing in NeXt Capital involves other risks, including the following:
+Investing in NeXt Innovation involves other risks, including the following:

-- We have no operating history; - We are dependent upon NeXt Asset Management's senior investment personnel for our future success; - There are significant potential conflicts of interest, which could impact our investment returns and limit the flexibility of our investment policies; - We will operate in a highly competitive market for direct equity investment opportunities; - The lack of liquidity in, and potentially extended duration of, many of our investments, may adversely affect our business, and will delay any distributions of gains, if any; - There will be uncertainty as to the value of our portfolio investments; - We may experience fluctuations in our quarterly results; - We will be subject to corporate-level income tax if we are unable to qualify as a RIC under Subchapter M of the Code, which would have a material adverse effect on our financial performance; - Prior to this offering, there has been no public market for our common stock, and we cannot assure you that the market price of shares of our common stock will not decline following the offering; - Our common stock price may be volatile and may decrease substantially; - There is a risk that you may not receive dividends or that our dividends may not grow over time; and - Regulations governing our operation as a business development company affect our ability to, and the way in which we raise additional capital, which may expose us to risks.
+- We have no operating history; - We are dependent upon NeXt Asset Management's senior investment personnel for our future success; - We have been notified of a potential claim by a purported potential investor in NeXt Innovation alleging that we have failed to honor an oral agreement with such investor; - We, along with NeXt Asset Management and NeXt Innovation Service Company, have been named in a lawsuit alleging trademark infringement, as a result of which we have determined to change our respective names prior to May 31, 2011 in an attempt to resolve the matter; - There are significant potential conflicts of interest, which could impact our investment returns and limit the flexibility of our investment policies; - We will operate in a highly competitive market for direct equity investment opportunities; - The lack of liquidity in, and potentially extended duration of, many of our investments, may adversely affect our business, and will delay any distributions of gains, if any; - There will be uncertainty as to the value of our portfolio investments; - We may experience fluctuations in our quarterly results; - We will be subject to corporate-level income tax if we are unable to qualify as a RIC under Subchapter M of the Code, which would have a material adverse effect on our financial performance; - Prior to this offering, there has been no public market for our common stock, and we cannot assure you that the market price of shares of our common stock will not decline following the offering; - Our common stock price may be volatile and may decrease substantially; - · There is a risk that you may not receive dividends or that our dividends may not grow over time; and - Regulations governing our operation as a business development company affect our ability to, and the way in which we raise additional capital, which may expose us to risks.

-See "Risk Factors" beginning on page [13] and the other information included in this prospectus for additional discussion of factors you should carefully consider before deciding to invest in shares of our common stock.
+See "Risk Factors" beginning on page 13 and the other information included in this prospectus for additional discussion of factors you should carefully consider before deciding to invest in shares of our common stock.